 - To the toasted nuts, seeds and coconut flakes add flax meal, almond flour, sugar-substitute, cinnamon powder, baking powder, sea salt, chia seeds and flax seeds.
 Combine well until full incorporated.

 - To the wet ingredients add all the dry ingredients in step 2.
-Stir for about 5 minutes in a stand-up mixer until batter is thick and well combined.
+Stir for about 5 minutes using an electric mixer until batter is thick and well combined.

 - Bake at 325 F for 20-25 minutes in a muffin-lined cupcake pans